How to Use Home Equity to Invest in Australia

 1. Is using home equity to invest a good idea?

-It can be—if you have a solid strategy and understand the risks.
-Leveraging equity can help build wealth, but there’s always a level of risk involved.
+Using home equity to invest can be a great idea if you have a solid strategy and understand the risks.
+It allows you to leverage your existing assets to build wealth, but there’s always a level of risk involved.

 2. Can I use equity to buy shares in Australia?